uestc-igem-2014/CRISPR-X/README.md

 ## Android

 On Android, provide a form to submit model organism, RFC, target gene.
 Communicate with the server through JSON to get the result.

+Update:
+* Update UI, more friendly.
+* Visualize the sgRNA target site.

 Manually test passed.